Skip to content

 Budapest, Hungary, May 2025

-Roland Sztancsik gave a presentation at BMSZC Trefort Ágoston Két Tanítási Nyelvű Technikum to 30 classmates, where he explained how Erasmus+ youth exchanges work with E29 and shared the final video of the Mind Over Media project.
+Roland gave a presentation at BMSZC Trefort Ágoston Két Tanítási Nyelvű Technikum to 30 classmates, where he explained how Erasmus+ youth exchanges work with E29 and shared the final video of the Mind Over Media activity.

 Modra, Slovakia, May 2025